klum-dsl/klum-ast/wiki/Model-Phases.md

 The AutoLink phase is bound to set field with references to existing objects somewhere in the model tree.
 This is done by annotating fields with `@LinkTo`.
 Also, regular lifecycle methods can be annotated with `@AutoLink` to be executed.

+## Default (25)

+The Default phase is used to set default values for non-DSL fields.
+See [Default Values](Default-Values.md) for details.

 ## PostTree (30)

 The PostTree phase allows to execute actions on a completely realized model tree.
 This can be used